sheeshKAAN/HTML5/README.md

 ```html
 <title> ... </title>
 ```
+Everything is going well so far, now let's talk a little about the qualities.

 # Attribute Structure in HTML
 After creating the tags, it is necessary to examine the use of the attributes that make up the tags.
 You can think of attributes as the directives of tags.
 In other words, we define certain attributes to make the tag more functional.
 After opening the tag, we define the attribute as **key="value"**.